AndrewBergman1/mGPS_GA/README.md

 I also realized lat_pred_mlr.py had logical issues, where the predictor variables imported from the model didn't correspond to the features that were selected for predictions.
 This has been resolved.

+## 18/4 2024
+I have made adjustments to the prediction-script, it should now work properly.
+Eran spoke to me about trying to use the metasub-subset that Leo McCarthy used when developing mGPS.
+I have commenced a run using 100 individuals for 50 generations, we'll see how it fares.
+It could be a good idea to reduce the number of predictor variables in each individuals (instead of Td = 0.5, perhaps Td = 0.9).
+This would yield faster run times as well as fewer gits in the end.
+Another point of improvement would be having more crossover points.

+## 20/4 2024
+559415 : 3 crossover points, Td = 0.5
+561511 : 10 CO, Td = 0.9